sciety/sciety/docs/design/design.md

 - Headings and body copy: zero margin top

 ## Grid
 Grids usually comprise 12 or 16 columns, depending on the complexity of the content to be laid out.
 The Hive's content is not very complicated, and so a 12 column grid should be more than enough.

+### Article grid
+This is intended for use on pages where the primary aim is reading large amounts of text, for example article pages and the about page.

+This grid has a centered, 8 columns wide main area, giving a line length of 90 - 100 characters, give or take.
+This is about the upper limit for comfortable reading online.

+At the moment, everything lives in this 8-column area.
+As with everything else, this can be adapted as things evolve.

 ## Component styles
 Don't try to solve problems you don't have, but don't ignore the ones you do.
 Resize the browser a lot, and fix things when they break.